-- (a) Based on examination of the books and records of the Company and according to the information and explanations given to us, no fraud by the Company or on the Company has been noticed or reported during the course of the audit. - (b) According to the information and explanations given to us, no report under sub-section (12) of Section 143 of the Companies Act, 2013 has been filed by the auditors in Form ADT-4 as prescribed under rule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government. - (c) Based on the information and explanations provided to us, the Company is not required to have whistle-bowler complaints as per Companies Act.
-2013. - (xii) In our opinion and according to the information and explanations given to us, the Company is not a Nidhi company.
-Accordingly, clause 3(xii) of the Order is not applicable to the Company. - (xiii) According to the information and explanations given to us and based on our examination of the records of the Company, transactions with the related parties are in compliance with Section 177 and 188 of the Act where applicable, and the details of such transactions have been disclosed in the financial statements as required by the applicable accounting standards. - (xiv) The Company does not require to have internal audit systems and hence clause 3(xiv)(a) to (b) of the Order is not applicable. - (xv) In our opinion and according to the information and explanations given to us, the Company has not entered into any non-cash transactions with its directors or persons connected to its directors and hence, provisions of Section 192 of the Companies Act, 2013 are not applicable to the Company.

-- (a) According to the information and explanations given to us, the Company is not required to be registered under section 45-IA of the Reserve Bank of India Act 1934.
-Accordingly, clause 3(xvi)(a) to (b) of the Order is not applicable. - (b) The Company is not Core Investment Company (CIC) as defined in the regulations made by the Reserve Bank of India.
-Accordingly, clause 3(xvi) (c) of the Order is not applicable. - (c) According to the information and explanations provided to us during the course of audit, there is no core investment company within the Group (as defined in the Core Investment Companies (Reserve Bank) Directions, 2016) and accordingly reporting under clause 3(xvi)(d) of the Order is not applicable. - (xvii) The Company has incurred a cash loss Rs.1,003.84 thousand in the current financial year and in the immediately preceding financial year there is no cash loss. - (xviii) There has been no resignation of the statutory auditors during the year.
+- (c) Based on the information and explanations provided to us, the Company is not required to have whistle-bowler complaints as per Companies Act, 2013. - (xii) In our opinion and according to the information and explanations given to us, the Company is not a Nidhi company.
+Accordingly, clause 3(xii) of the Order is not applicable to the Company. - (xiii) According to the information and explanations given to us and based on our examination of the records of the Company, transactions with the related parties are in compliance with Section 177 and 188 of the Act where applicable, and the details of such transactions have been disclosed in the financial statements as required by the applicable accounting standards. - (xiv) The company does not require to have internal audit system and hance clause 3(xiv) of the order is not applicable. - (xv) In our opinion and according to the information and explanations given to us, the Company has not entered into any non-cash transactions with its directors or persons connected to its directors and hence, provisions of Section 192 of the Companies Act, 2013 are not applicable to the Company. - (xvi) (a) According to the information and explanations given to us, the Company is not required to be registered under section 45-IA of the Reserve Bank of India Act 1934.
+Accordingly, clause 3(xvi)(a) to (b) of the Order is not applicable. - (c) The Company is not Core Investment Company (CIC) as defined in the regulations made by the Reserve Bank of India.
+Accordingly, clause 3(xvi) (c) of the Order is not applicable. - (d) According to the information and explanations provided to us during the course of audit, there is no core investment company within the Group (as defined in the Core Investment Companies (Reserve Bank) Directions, 2016) and accordingly reporting under clause 3(xvi)(d) of the Order is not applicable. - (xvii) The Company has incurred a cash loss Rs.892 thousand in the current financial year and Rs.
+1003 in the immediately preceding financial year. - (xviii) There has been no resignation of the statutory auditors during the year.
 Accordingly, clause 3(xviii) of the Order is not applicable. - (xix) According to the information and explanations given to us and on the basis of the financial ratios, ageing and expected dates of realization of financial assets and payment of financial liabilities, other information accompanying the financial statements, our knowledge of the Board of Directors and management plans, we are of opinion that no material uncertainty exists as on the date of the audit report regarding whether the Company is capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date. - (xx) The Company is not required to spend amount towards Corporate Social Responsibility (CSR) as per the requirements of Section 135 of the Act.
 Accordingly, reporting under clause 3(xx)(a) to (b) of the Order is not applicable.